r-ramos2/Wild-Rydes-Serverless-Web-Application/README.md

 ## Step 1: Set up Code Repository

 1. Open AWS Console, then search for CodeCommit.
-2. Click on "Create repository."
+2. Click on "Create repository".
 3. For Repository name, use `wildrydes-site`, then click "Create".

 ## Step 2: Configure CodeCommit and IAM Permissions